ibouakl/formation-microservices/README.md

 ### C.3.
 Register to eureka

-Add the annotation @EnableEurekaClient to TrackerConfigApplication
+Add the annotation @EnableEurekaClient to TrackerConfigApplication.java

 ## D. Netflix zuul